Azure/reliability-workbook/README.md

 ### Usage

+Simply download the deploy script and use it.
+You don't need to clone this repository.

 ```shell
 $ ./deploy-workbook.sh
 Usage: ./deploy-workbook.sh -s <Subscription ID> -g <Resource Group> [-t <Tenant ID>] [-c Create Resource Group if not exist] [-l <location>] [-b <Base URL of Workbook>]